Personally vetted instructors

 Business Italian tutors for private lessons & classes

 Strommen has been teaching Italian since 2006.
-Business Italian has always been a real demand here — pre-deal preparation for executives heading to Italian leadership meetings, contract reading for attorneys and finance professionals, presentation prep for designers and architects pitching Italian firms, and long-running monthly maintenance for executives whose Italian counterparts insist on conducting business in Italian.
+Business Italian has always been a real demand here: pre-deal preparation for executives heading to Milan or Rome negotiations, contract reading for attorneys and finance professionals working Italian and cross-border M&A files, presentation prep for designers and architects pitching Italian firms, wine and luxury vocabulary for US importers and retailers, family-business protocol for American operators working multi-generation deals, and long-running monthly maintenance for executives whose Italian counterparts insist on conducting business in Italian.
 Every tutor below was met and vetted by us in person or via thorough video interview.
 No marketplace.
 No automated profile-creation.
 Real teachers with real backgrounds in Italian business culture and language.

 Filter by location, age, or price.
 Then book a 30-minute free trial.